d4darius/weather/README.md

 The tool execution logic is responsible for actually executing the logic of each tool.

-I'll create a short todo entry and mark it in-progress, then return the requested Markdown describing the roles of each MCP tool and finalize the todo list.

-Starting (1/1) _Describe tool execution logic_

-I'll mark the todo as completed (update the todo list) and then provide the requested Markdown describing each tool's role and behavior.

-Completed (1/3) _Describe helper functions_

-## Tool execution logic — Roles

 ### `geocode_city`

 Resolves a human-readable place name into geographic coordinates using the Nominatim helper.
 Serves as a small convenience tool so clients can convert a place string to lat/lon without handling geocoding details themselves.
 It centralizes retries/fallbacks for geocoding failures and returns a user-friendly error when the place cannot be resolved.